LucianBuzzo/articles/mini-libs/article.markdown

       return collection;
     }

-Its not particularly pretty or performant, but it does work!
+It's not particularly pretty or performant, but it does work!
 I will most likely revisit Quentin in the future and try to improve its processing speed.

 Overall I'm really pleased with how Quentin turned out.
 I really recommend